 If you need to defend yourself against clients’ allegations of wrongdoing (justified or not), professional indemnity insurance steps in.
 It pays for your defence and legal costs, and covers any compensation you’re liable for.

 Depending on what you do, levels of cover usually range from around £100,000 to £5m, but can be higher depending on your client’s demands and the nature of the work.

-The only legally required business insurance.
+This is the only legally required business insurance.
 It applies to most UK companies with employees.

-What covers it: office contents, buildings and property insurance
+Office contents, buildings & property insurance